magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_tutorial_field_computation.md

 ## Multiple Inputs

 When `getBHJM` receive multiple inputs for sources and observers they will compute all possible combinations.
-It is still beneficial to call the field computation only a single time, because similar sources will be grouped and the computation will be vectorized automatically.
+It is still beneficial to call the field computation only a single time, because similar sources will be grouped, and the computation will be vectorized automatically.

 ```{code-cell} ipython3
 import magpylib as magpy